 Check out our list of recommended books for Years 7-8, which will be beneficial for Year 5 students preparing for the Selective School Test.

-The Mathematics test contains 40 questions which are to be completed within 40 minutes.
+The Mathematical reasoning test contains 35 questions which are to be completed within 40 minutes.
 A question might look something like this:

 Correct Answer: A

-Calculators are not allowed in the Maths test and each question must be completed within a minute.
+Calculators are not allowed in the Maths test and each question must be completed in just over a minute.
 Therefore, it is important that students are confident and quick at Mental Maths.

 Preparation Tip: You could try giving them 10 Mental Maths questions a day in the lead-up to the test to help them improve.

-Here is what a mathematical reasoning question may look like:
+Here is what a Thinking skills question may look like:

 Here is what a question may look like: